Everything You Need to Know for Your Rubber Tree Plant Care

 Pruning and Re-potting Rubber Plants

 Aside from removing dead or dying leaves, rubber plants don’t require much pruning.
 However, for shaping, keep the following in mind: Don’t cut off the top until your plant reaches the desired height.
 When you do cut off the top, your plant will branch out.
-You can always prune to your desired shape by cutting back unruly branches.
+You can always cut back unruly branches and prune to your desired shape.
 Pruning in spring or summer is best but not absolutely necessary.